nusex/nusex/docs/source/refs/commands.rst

 - :code:`old_name`: the name of the template you want to rename
 - :code:`new_name`: the new name for the template

+.. versionadded:: 0.2.0

 config
 ======

 Change your user configuration.
-All optional arguments default to their previous values.

 Usage: